chiboozor/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5-sign.c - prints the sign of a number n.
 Returns 1 and prints '+' if n is > 0; 0 and prints '0' if n = 0; -1 and prints '-' if n < 0.

+6-abs.c - computes the absolute value of an integer 'a'.
+It returns 'a'  multiplied by -1 if 'a' < 0; returns 'a' if 'a' >= 0.